Undergraduate Program Processes

 Upon completion of the review and approval process, the units below will be notified.
 Notification will come from the Office of the Executive Vice Chancellor.
 For emphases, notification is handled by the Director of Undergraduate Education Programs and includes the proposer, college and University Registrar only.

-Notification of approval is the green light to implement the program action.
+Notification of approval is the authorization to implement the actions listed in the table below.
 The units will have access to the full proposal and will contact the proposer with any additional questions.
-Depending on the program and programmatic action, the units will proceed as follows:

 Questions?